Freedom and Salvation

 To buy the CD, go to: http://www.cccgeorgia.org/cd/index.html

-Check out the Voices of Hope singing “Not Forgotten” from earlier this summer in Atlanta.
+Check out the video above of Voices of Hope singing “Not Forgotten” from earlier this summer in Atlanta.